subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 $$ e_0 = I - f_1(r_1) $$

 Each of the representations $r_l$ changes so as to reduce the total error.
-The update for $r_$ depends upon the bottom-up error error from level $l-1$ as well as the top-down error in its own value (as predicted by the level above it.
+The update for $r_l$ depends upon the bottom-up error error from level $l-1$ as well as the top-down error in its own value (as predicted by the level above it.
 The whole hierarchy settles into a state where predictions and observations agree as much as possible.

 The Predictive Coding algorithm can be derived from Bayes as follows: Suppose sensory input $x$ is caused by hidden variables $z$, the Baye's rule gives